cocos/cocos-docs/en/render/graphics/lineWidth.md

 # lineWidth

-The `lineWidth()` method adds a new point, and then creates a line from that point to the last specified point in the canvas.
+The `lineWidth` property adds a new point, and then creates a line from that point to the last specified point in the canvas.

 | Parameter | description
 | -------------- | ----------- |